filipmeszaros/JavaCourse/README.md

 ## Installation
 1. Install an IDE (Recommended: IntelliJ IDEA)
-1. Install Java
+1. Install Java JDK (Download from: https://www.openlogic.com/openjdk-downloads)
-1. Clone git repository of this project to your local drive
+1. Clone git repository of this project to your local drive (or download it as zip archive)
-1. Open file *pom.xml* as a Idea Project and wait until maven plugins are downloaded
+1. Open file *pom.xml* as a Idea Project
+1. Download maven plugins
+   - automatically by IDE
+   - manually by reloading maven project
-1. Build whole project
+1. Build project
+1. Optional for Selenium UI tests - set up WebDriver
-1. Download ChromeDriver WebDriver from *https://chromedriver.chromium.org/downloads* (or WebDriver for your preferred browser)
+   - download ChromeDriver WebDriver from *https://chromedriver.chromium.org/downloads* (or WebDriver for your preferred browser)
-1. Edit path of downloaded webdriver in file *settings.properties*
+   - edit path of downloaded webdriver in file *settings.properties*
-1. Run desired JAVA stuff:
+1. Run desired JAVA stuff
-	- Choose desired class of project and run it (example: *src/main/java/org/syntax/Loops.java*) by right clicking on class name and selecting *run*
+	- choose desired class of project and run it (example: *src/main/java/org/syntax/Loops.java*) by right clicking on class name and selecting *run*
-	- Run whole test package directly from *testng.xml* file by right clicking on it from your IDE and selecting *run*
+	- run whole test package directly from *testng.xml* file by right clicking on it from your IDE and selecting *run*

 ## Usage